pwndoc/pwndoc/docs/installation.md

 !> When using Firefox, a certificate exception must be added for the backend.
 For that go to https://localhost:4242/api/users/init

-## Developpment
+## Development

-For developpment purposes, specific docker-compose file can be used in each folder (backend/frontend).
+For development purposes, specific docker-compose file can be used in each folder (backend/frontend).

 > *Source code can be modified live and application will automatically reload on changes.*